Let’s make the Gold Rush easy for upper elementary students with fun resources!

 Our Gold Rush adventure has three parts:

 I knew this one had to have some maps.
 Of course, we also needed to find gold.
-And finally, I added some reading to the tasks to make sure we covered those skills.
+And finally, I added some reading to the tasks to ensure we covered those skills.

 Take a look!

-The ending features the map showing the path gold seekers followed to get to California.
+The last task features a map showing the path gold seekers followed to get to California.